ESAI-CEU-UCH/kaggle-epilepsy/README.md

 Three different models has been tested.
 Logistic regression as initial baseline following a simple linear regression approach.
 KNNs for a more sophisticated model.
-In order to exploit non-linear relations in data, dropout ANNs with different number of layers and ReLUs as neurons.
+In order to exploit non-linear relations in data, dropout ANNs with different number of layers and ReLU as neurons.
 And finally, an ensemble of several models has been performed.

 ## Logistic regression